SAP-samples/btp-showcase-actuals-cap/README.md

   --This command will deploy your application exposing it as OData service and will generate a random application url

-Once the above commands are successful, you can go to your space in SCP and check the applications and the HDI container created:
+Once the above commands are successful, you can go to your space in BTP and check the applications and the HDI container created:

-#### HDI Container in SCP
+#### HDI Container in BTP

 In the Service Instances section we can find the HDI container has been created and has both the db and srv applications bound to it.

 ![](/images/SCP_HDIContainer.png)

-#### Deployed Applications in SCP
+#### Deployed Applications in BTP

-In the Applications section of the SCP space, we can see the db and the srv applications we created:
+In the Applications section of the BTP space, we can see the db and the srv applications we created:

 ![](/images/SCP_DeployedApplications.png)